anhnguyendepocen/stat209-f18/storymap-js.md

 ## Mapping with StoryMap.js

 Today we are going to use a tool called **StoryMap.js** in order to do digital storytelling with maps and other media elements.
-For day-to-day use, I would not recommend this tool because:
+For long-term projects, I would not recommend this tool because of some limitations:

 1. No way to export your raw data for archiving or storing in another platform.
 2. Not clear where your data sits on the KnightLab website.